Junagadh State

-Junagarh or Junagadh was a princely state in Gujarat ruled by the Muslim Babi dynasty in British India, until its integration into the Union of India in 1948.
+The State of Junagadh or Junagarh was a princely state located in Gujarat.
+It had been ruled by the Muslim Babi dynasty since 1654, first by Nawab of Junagadh within the Maratha Confederacy and later by British India. which, after the partition of British India, acceded to the Dominion of Pakistan.
+Subsequently, the Union of India annexed Junagadh in 1948, legitimized through a plebiscite held the same year.
+Pakistan claims sovereignty over the erstwhile princely state to this day.

 History

+The state of Junagadh was established by the Maharaja of Parmar Rajputs.
 Muhammad Sher Khan Babai was the founder of the Babi Pashtun dynasty of Junagarh in 1654.
 His descendants, the Babi Nawabs of Junagarh, conquered large territories in southern Saurashtra.

-However, during the collapse of the Mughal Empire, the Babis became involved in a struggle with the Gaekwad dynasty of the Maratha Empire over control of Gujarat during the reign of the local Mohammad Mahabat Khanji I. Mohammad Khan Bahadur Khanji I declared independence from the Mughal governor of Gujarat subah, and founded the state of Junagarh in 1730.
+However, during the collapse of the Mughal Empire, the Babis became involved in a struggle with the Gaekwad dynasty of the Maratha Empire over control of Gujarat, during the reign of the local Mohammad Mahabat Khanji I. Mohammad Khan Bahadur Khanji I declared independence from the Mughal governor of Gujarat subah, and founded the state of Junagarh in 1730.
 This allowed the Babi to retain sovereignty of Junagarh and other princely states.
 During the reign of his heir Junagarh was a tributary to the Maratha Empire, until it came under British suzerainty in 1807 under Mohammad Hamid Khanji I, following the Second Anglo-Maratha War.

 In 1807, Junagarh became a British protectorate and the East India Company took control of the state.
-By 1818, the Saurashtra area, along with other princely states of Kathiawar, were separately administrated under the Kathiawar Agency by British India.
+By 1818, the Saurashtra area, along with other princely states of Kathiawar, were separately administered under the Kathiawar Agency by British India.

-In 1947, upon the independence and partition of India, the last Babi dynasty ruler of the state, Muhammad Mahabat Khanji III, decided to merge Junagarh into the newly formed Pakistan.
+In 1947, during the partition of India, the last Babi dynasty ruler of the state, Muhammad Mahabat Khanji III, decided to accede to the Dominion of Pakistan but Junagarh was annexed by India which was followed by a plebiscite in which the locals voted to stay with India.

+Koli Rebellion

+There was a Koli rebellion in Junagarh by Mansa Khant during the reign of Nawab Sher Khan (the first ruler of Junagarh).
+He revolted against the ongoing Mughal Rule, with Uparkot Fort serving as his centre of operations.
+He made a series of raids into the surrounding villages and cities.
+Nawab Sher Khan was unsuccessful in suppressing the rebellion.
+Mansa Khant occupied Uparkot for 13 months and continued to carry out numerous raids mostly in the countryside.
+The nawab was assisted by the ruler of Gondal State, Thakur Sahib Haloji Jadeja and Arab Jamadar Sheikh Abdullah Zubeidi in his campaign against the rebellion.
+The combined forces defeated Mansa Khant, captured Uparkot and crushed the rebellion.